 - Industry-tailored features

 - Great offline features

-While TouchBistro has thought about everything when it comes to software, Lightspeed has thought about everything when it comes to hardware.
-Its system is compatible with a huge range of POS gadgets, allowing you to have full front of house and kitchen display setups.
-Even better, Lightspeed offers a ‘lite server’, which automatically backs up all of your data – meaning you won’t lose anything if there’s an outage.
+Unlike TouchBistro, Lightspeed has thought about everything when it comes to restaurant POS system hardware.
+Its system is compatible with a huge range of POS gadgets, including printers, cash drawers, and barcode scanners, offering you total control of your front of house and kitchen display setups.

 - Integrates with a huge range of tools

 - The best analytics tools come at an extra cost

 Pricing: Software price plans range from USD $9.95 per month to USD $69.95 per month

 There’s no luck when it comes to Clover – just excellent POS features, including customer reward programmes, an unlimited number of users across all plans, role-based permissions, and price plans starting at just $9.95 per month, making it the best POS for small restaurants.
 Clover also provides an impressive offline mode, on which you can still take payments for up to seven days after going offline.

 - Hardware is relatively expensive, costing $799 as a one-off fee

 Pricing: Software price plans range from $99 per month to bespoke